tomaspietravallo/sparkar-volts/README.md

 PRs & Issues welcomed!

-Check the [issues](https://github.com/tomaspietravallo/sparkar-volts/issues) to see if there's anything that requires help, or want to discuss aspects of the project
+Check the [issues](https://github.com/tomaspietravallo/sparkar-volts/issues) to see if there's anything that requires help, or want to discuss aspects of the project — feel free to open an issue if you encounter a bug/ want to request a feature/ other

 > Please check the [contributing.md](contributing.md) file if you wish to contribute to the development of the project.